choripan-systems/noBLE-Companion-App/App-Install-On-Windows.md

 The Device Information frame at the top of the window shows, among other things, the serial number of the device, and the version of the firmware that it is running.

-To set the WiFi credentials, simply enter the SSID (31 characters max) and the password (63 characters max) and press the Set button.
+To set the credentials required to allow the noBLE device to connect to the WiFi network, simply enter the SSID (31 characters max) and the password (63 characters max) in the respective fields and press the Set button.

 > [!IMPORTANT]
 > The ESP32 only supports WiFi networks that operate in the 2.4 GHz band, and that support at least WAP2 authentication.